bevyengine/bevy-website/content/learn/book/ecs/entities-components/_index.md

 }
 ```

+Entities can only ever store one component of each type: inserting another component of the same type will instead overwrite the existing data.

 ## Bundles

 As you might guess, the one-at-a-time component insertion syntax can be both tedious and error-prone as your project grows.